 - How much does the test cost?

-The test fee is $50.
-The fee is non-refundable.
+At home appointments: The test fee is $91 and the reschedule fee is $45.50.

-- Which states have selected the ParaPro Assessment to meet the No Child Left Behind requirement?
+- Which states have selected the ParaPro Assessment?

-- How do I register candidates for the test?
+- How do I register test takers for the test?

-- How can a school district become an Internet-based test site?
+- How can a school district become a test site?

 If your school district is located in a state that has established a qualifying score, complete the application.
 All other school districts, see below.